-You can observe the message flow between model components by using Animation to animate the model.
+You can use Animation to animate the model and observe the message flow between model components.
 You can specify the speed of the animation as

 None disables the model animation.

-Slow.
 Simulate the model again.
-Observe the highlighted message lines representing the message flow between the blocks.
+Observe the highlighted message lines representing message flow between the blocks.

-Animation highlights message lines and Simulink function calls based on event rather than time passed.
-In one simulation time, more than one message flow or Simulink function call event can be highlighted.
+Animation highlights message lines and Simulink function calls based on events rather than time passed.
+Within one simulation time, more than one message flow or Simulink function call event can be highlighted.

 Pause the animation.
-In the Simulink Toolstrip, in the Debug tab, click Pause.
+In the Simulink Toolstrip, on the Debug tab, click Pause.
 Observe that the last highlighted message line is highlighted in violet.

 The Storage Inspector allows you to visualize the details of the stored messages in Queue block.
 When you pause the simulation, the Storage Inspector magnifying glass icon appears on the Queue block.
 To open the Storage Inspector, click the magnifying glass.

 The Storage Inspector does not show any stored messages because messages arriving at the Queue block are simultaneously received by the Receive block at the same simulation time.